sxwvn/sxwvn.github.io/_posts/2024-10-14-villain-in-red-suit.md

 I first wrote this song in February of 2021 when the wound was still fresh.
 I ocassionally listen to the song/watch the music video (especially when developing this website to make sure the video loads properly), and all I got from it was just sadness.
 In contrast, *Ambition, Competition, and Disappointment* resolves in a hopeful note.
 Well, I mean what do you expect when you quite literally traumatize a 16 year old kid?
 IN THE MIDDLE OF THE PANDEMIC as well...

-To quote one of my favorite artist of all time:
+To quote one of my favorite artists of all time:
 > Just 21 so I'm young and I'm stupid
 >
 > Only 16, yeah I think you should've known